 Let me preface what I am about to say with this: By lumping Ty and Livvy together, I am not saying I find them to be the same person.
-This is for the sake of brevity, and also because they are twins, they are inseperable, and they do successfully operate as a unit.
+This is for the sake of brevity and also because they are twins, they are inseparable, and they do successfully operate as a unit.
 In Lord of Shadows, Ty and Livvy take on much more responsibility than we had previously seen.
-They are going on missions and helping the others with pertinent research.
+They are going on missions and helping others with pertinent research.

 Ty is one of the more interesting characters in the series.
 Kit seems to understand Ty in a way no one else does, except maybe Livvy.
 They have developed a brotherly bond.
 They have an intimate relationship and often lean on each other.
 Ty confides in Kit and trusts him.
 Kit, used to trusting nobody, including his father, eventually comes to love and trust Ty as well.

 Diana and Gwyn

 Why are Diana and Gwyn put together?
 I'm shipping them.
 Say what you will, but a relationship is on the horizon for these two.
 I realize that the narration in this book is not third-person omniscient, but Clare still gives you a tiny peek inside the mind of some of the characters.
 Gwyn has admitted his fancy for Diana.
 While Diana has not done so aloud, Clare alludes to the fact that his feelings do not go unrequited.